-Premier’s PAMA-compliant CDS offering, powered by Stanson Health, reads available information from the electronic health record (EHR) and determines a set of clinical details for the order being evaluated.
+Currently in use with more than 200,000 clinicians, Premier’s PAMA-compliant CDS offering, powered by Stanson Health, integrates with the electronic health record and determines a set of clinical details for the order being evaluated.

 Based on these clinical details, one of the four following outcomes will occur.

 - The order adheres to guidelines: The order is automatically updated in the background to have an AUC determination value of “Adheres to AUC.”
-Similarly, there will be no interruption of the provider’s workflow
+Similarly, there will be no interruption to the provider’s workflow.

 - The order does not adhere to guidelines: A window will appear suggesting a different ordering action, for example, switching to a new, clinically appropriate order or canceling the original order.